 - Click on the Ok button.

 2 c) Verify Your Site or Application in IIS

-After successfully completing the above steps, just go to your IIS, look at sites section at the left pane, and then check there a website/application that you have added currently is present or not?
+After successfully completing the above steps, just go to your IIS, look at the sites section at the left pane, and then check there a website/application that you have added currently is present or not?

 You can see that the name "debug test" is located there.
 Next just expand that sites and see whether there is content like shown above is present or not.
 If you don't have the content then you are doing something wrong.
 If so check it out.

 2 d) Browse your site or application from IIS

 Right-click on your project.
 Then click on "Manage Website".
 Then next click on "Browse".